Resource 1: Healthy living practices

 To stop fresh food from rotting, it is good to keep it as cool and dry as possible.
 Another way to stop fresh food rotting is to preserve it.
 This involves drying the meat, fish or vegetable either in the hot sun or over a fire.

 Secondly, some food, especially food in cans, can go bad if it is kept too long and not stored properly.

 Thirdly, some food, especially meat, can make us sick if it is cooked once and then heated up again but not reheated thoroughly.
 It is best to only cook what you are going to eat on that day.
-If you do heat up cooked food, make sure it is properly heated through.
+If you do heat up cooked food, make sure it is thoroughly heated through.